 The patient forum is not a forum for clinical complaints, but to encourage open discussion of the changes and initiatives within the practice, we are here to get patient and practice perspective on new concepts and review any services we initiate.

-PATIENT SURVEY : During February and March 2017 the practice asked 175 patients to complete a survey aimed at capturing feedback and opinions about the service we offer.
+PATIENT SURVEY : During January and February 2019 the practice asked 200 patients to complete a survey aimed at capturing feedback and opinions about the service we offer.
 The practice is also keen to hear about suggestions/ideas for possible future services.
-A summary of the survey is available to view Patient survey 2017 summary The full results are available from the Practice Manager upon request.
-The results were discussed and an action plan has been formulated.
+A summary of the survey is available to view Patient survey 2019 summary The full results are available from the Practice Manager upon request.
+The results were discussed and an action plan has been formulated

 CLUSTER PATIENT FORUM